The structure of Yggdrasil in the online course is an interpretation.

 I combined many sources: Germanic writings, yoga from India, Persian-yoga, Persian magy (teachings of the priests of magoi from ancient Persia), alchemy and shamanism with Jungian psychology, alpha-training & mind-control and my own experiences.
 When you study the course Yggdrasil, you get expert knowledge about your own mind and soul, to the deepest levels.

-Another objective was to help people heal themselves and to spread Light (in the meaning of insight, clarity, consciousness, knowledge) and Love (the universal kind) throughout the world, starting in the land I was born (the Netherlands).
+Another objective was to help people heal themselves and to spread Light (in the meaning of insight, clarity, consciousness, knowledge) and Love (the universal kind) throughout the world, starting in the country I was born (the Netherlands).
 All TRANCE-FORMATIONS of Yggdrasil are about ancient Germanic deities and contain knowledge to transform oneself and the archetypes in our mind.
 With these TRANCE-FORMATIONS you can restructure your mind and soul to the deepest levels.

 I come from a dysfunctional family.
 My father and his father were free-masons.
 I was abused in free-mason rituals and spiritistical seances from my birth to the age of four.
 Then my parents divorced.
 At seven I was placed in a home for children.
 At eleven I was placed by my psychotic mother.
 When I was twelve, I started with a Mazdaznan course, which was my salvation.
 I became familiar with breath-exercises and Persian-yoga to heal myself and to stabilize my mind.
 I also became vegetarian.